hemanthh17/Image_Segmentation_Parking/README.md

 # Mask R-CNN for Object Detection and Segmentation
+## How to solve your error
+your code will face error so you will need to tweak in model.py cloned from mrcnn repo (https://github.com/matterport/Mask_RCNN/tree/master/mrcnn).
+1) First make the change suggested in this issue box The following steps worked for me:

+1. Upgrade the scripts by using the following line on the root folder:

+tf_upgrade_v2 --intree Mask_RCNN --inplace --reportfile report.txt

+This will automatically update the existing code to TF2.
+You will also get a list of changes made in report.txt

+2. Replace the following line:

+mrcnn_bbox = layers.Reshape((-1, num_classes, 4), name="mrcnn_bbox")(x)
+with this this if-else code block:

+if s[1]==None:
+  mrcnn_bbox = layers.Reshape((-1, num_classes, 4), name="mrcnn_bbox")(x)
+ else:
+  mrcnn_bbox = layers.Reshape((s[1], num_classes, 4), name="mrcnn_bbox")(x)
+3. Change the following line:

+indices = tf.stack([tf.range(probs.shape[0]), class_ids], axis=1)
+with this line:

+indices = tf.stack([tf.range(tf.shape(probs)[0]), class_ids], axis = 1)

+4. Now, you need to replace:

+from keras import saving
+with:

+from tensorflow.python.keras import saving then you will also want to replace the lines in both if and else block:

+saving.load_weights_from_hdf5_group(f, layers)
+and so on with the follwoing lines, inside if and else block respectively:

+saving.hdf5_format.load_weights_from_hdf5_group_by_name(f, layers)

+saving.hdf5_format.load_weights_from_hdf5_group(f, layers)

+2) instead of import tensorflow as tf write this import tensorflow.compat.v1 as tf

+3) If you are using conda make sure you use conda install rather than pip (prefer conda over pip it will solve most of your dependency error

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.